 Neil Gilbert (PI)

-Neil is a wildlife ecologist and Assistant Professor in the Department of Integrative Biology at Oklahoma State University.
+Neil is a global change ecologist and Assistant Professor in the Department of Biology at Oklahoma State University.
 He was an NSF Postdoctoral Research Fellow at Michigan State University and completed his PhD at University of Wisconsin-Madison, his MS at University of Alabama, and undergraduate degrees at Calvin College.
 Outside of work, Neil enjoys birding, running, reading, and cooking.
 Contact: neil.gilbert@okstate.edu.
-CV (updated 30 November 2024).
+CV (updated 8 August 2025).
 BlueSky: @gilbert-lab.bsky.social

 Kit Gurin (MS Student)